kjurdzinski/amplicon-multi-cutadapt-18S-16S-monitoring/README.md

 # Insect biome atlas
-Private github repository for the Insect Biome Atlas project.
+Repository for the Insect Biome Atlas project.

 This repository hosts a snakemake workflow for trimming and QC of paired-end fastq files.
 The trimming is done in four steps